AI Chatbot for Website – 7 Common Mistakes to Avoid

 - 30%: Felt BOTH Appreciated/engaged and understood/supported

-On the flipside, only 1% of chatbot interactions (without humans) were ranked as “exceptional.”
+On the flipside, only 1% of chatbot communications (without humans) were ranked as “exceptional.”

-Mistake #2: Not thinking first about the pre-sale and post-sale user experience
+Mistake #2: Not thinking first about the pre-sales and post-sales user experience

-It’s easy to get carried away with the potential of your chatbot.
-Like all technology projects your business takes on, a chatbot initiative can soon suffer from mission creep where you lose sight of why you are implementing it in the first place.
+It’s easy to get carried away with the potential of your chatbot and the power of automation.
+Like all tech tools your business takes on, a chatbot initiative can soon suffer from mission creep where you lose sight of why you are implementing it in the first place.
 There are many shiny things to distract you, so before you get started, keep these questions in mind:

 - What is the problem that the users are struggling with?